araichev/gtfs_map_matcher/README.rst

 -----------------
 - Upgraded to Python 3.8 and updated dependencies.
 - Removed functions involving the now defunct Mapzen service.
+- Refactored some, changing the form of some inputs

 2.0.0, 2017-11-23